smarigowda/thecloudbootcamp/README.md

 ## Learnings

-- Input variables using `variable` block and default values
+- Input variables can have values provided by user on the command line